Ray-Optics Simulations of Outdoor-to-Indoor Multipath Channels at 4 and 14 GHz

 Its distance along the ray from the Tx antenna is $l_k = |\boldsymbol{p}_{1} - \boldsymbol{r}_k|$.
 With these definitions, the penetration length along the path is given by

 for points blocking the ray.
 Once again, $K$ points constitute a single blocking object.
-The path length is used to apply tree canopy losses based on a per-meter attenuation as described in Section~\ref{sec:loss}. \end{enumerate}
+The path length is used to apply tree canopy losses based on a per-meter attenuation as described in Section~\ref{sec:loss}.
+The process is illustrated in Fig.~\ref{fig:shadowing}(b). \end{enumerate}